 After the POST APIs, we GET the institution’s data again because the SIS sometimes adds IDs or other fields to the data, and we want to make sure we have those updated IDs.

 If there were no issues with the POST APIs, we take the new version of all objects and store it in our database.

 Reasons For Errors

-The following are a list of reasons that would lead to errors with the nightly merge
+The following issues can lead to errors with a nightly merge:

 Identifying Errors - Merge Reports